SamuelGuaimaB/Ingenieros-Paralelos/src/README.md

 The objective of the system is to allow the robot to:

-- observe the track through a camera,
+- Observe the track through a camera.
-- detect walls and obstacles visually,
+- Detect walls and obstacles visually.
-- adapt to a round direction that may be clockwise or counterclockwise,
+- Adapt to a round direction that may be clockwise or counterclockwise.
-- complete the required laps on the track autonomously,
+- Complete the required laps on the track autonomously.
-- interpret red and green field references during obstacle navigation,
+- //interpret red and green field references during obstacle navigation.
-- determine a navigation state,
+- determine a navigation state.
-- calculate steering corrections using PID control,
-- generate speed and steering-angle commands,
+- Generate speed and steering-angle commands
-- and execute those commands through the Arduino.
+- Execute the commands through the Arduino.

 In the WRO 2026 game description, the Open Challenge requires the vehicle to complete three laps on the track, while the Obstacle Challenge requires the vehicle to complete three laps while respecting the side indicated by red and green traffic signs.
-In the implemented system, these tasks are addressed through computer vision, state-based decision logic, PID control, serial communication, and ultrasonic-based mode selection.
+In the implemented system, these tasks are addressed through computer vision, state-based decision logic and serial communication.

 ---